 Read More: Underrated $2 Lord of the Rings Card Could Make Waves in EDH!

 If you want to play MTG on a budget while maintaining a high power level in gameplay, Pauper is your best bet.
-Because this format only allows cards printed at a common rarity to be legal, one can both build incredibly powerful decks while not spending too much on it.
+Because this format only allows cards printed at a common rarity to be legal, one can build incredibly powerful decks while not spending too much on them.

 For reference, the most expensive Pauper deck in the current metagame according to mtggoldfish.com is Dimir Control.
 That clocks in at about $90 and is considered among the top decks in the metagame.
 In Pioneer, buying one of the best decks can cost north of $500.
 In Modern, more than $1000.